lowe-lab-ucl/arboretum/README.md

 arboretum.run(segmentation=seg)
 ```

-At the moment there are 4 (four!) buttons:
+At the moment there are a few buttons:
 + Load (load HDF or JSON files created by btrack)
++ Configure (load a btrack configuration file)
 + Localize (find objects using the segmentation layer)
 + Track (track the localized objects)
 + Save (save the data - not currently operational)